Hamlin Beach State Park: Park description

 Hamlin Beach State Park offers a beach, picnic tables with pavilions, a playground, recreation programs, a nature trail, surfing, hiking and biking, fishing, a campground with 264 tent and trailer sites, ice skating, cross-country skiing, snowmobiling, a boat launch, and a food concession.

 The park is open year-round, and swimming is permitted from the middle of June through Labor Day.
 Campsites are available from early May through Columbus day.
 The beach occasionally closes due to pollution.

 Three parking lots, with the capacity to hold 2,500 vehicles, are available along the main road through the park.
-A $7 parking fee is assessed for vehicles (Deducted to $3 for the 2019 season).
+A $9 parking fee is assessed for vehicles (Deducted to $3 for the 2019 season).
 The park is handicap accessible.
 Pets are permitted on leashes of 6 ft or less, and must have proof of inoculation before entering the camping area.
 No animals are allowed on the beach.

 Boats may be launched from either a designated hand launch north of the Area 1 parking lot or from a car-top launch on the eastern end of the beach near the Yantee Creek parking area.

 In 2016, it was announced that Governor Cuomo was giving Hamlin Beach State Park $2.25 Million for a park enhancement program.
 With this money, the old 1939 sandstone bathhouse, built by members of the Civilian Conservation Corps, underwent heavy remodeling.
 They were gutted, and improved.
 Also, new bathrooms were installed in loops A & B in the campground area.

 Trails

 The Yanty Creek Nature Trail is on the eastern end of the park and the trailhead is accessible by the park road.
 There is parking for about 10 cars at the trailhead.
 The trail is stone or mulch and winds around in a loop.
 Informational placards are provided along the way.
 The Shoreline Trail is a paved trail that runs along the lake east to west, passing by the beaches.
 There are several other small trails within the campgrounds and other wooded areas.

 The Devil's Nose is a sand bluff on the westernmost end of the park.
 The tree-covered bluff is part of a larger sand and clay shoal that extends approximately 1 mi under the lake.
 The above-water section of the Nose used to be much larger, but rising lake levels and erosion has drastically reduced the size.
 In 2018, work began to re-open the trails to the public.
 Mulch was laid down, fences placed, and the trails were re-opened in 2019 for public access.
-Stay back signs posted frequently because of nearly 80 foot foot drop.
+Stay back signs posted frequently because of nearly 80 foot drop.

 Devil's Nose is the site of many shipwrecks, including the York in December 1799; the C. Reeve on November 22, 1862; the Almira on June 8, 1863; and the John Weeden on October 27, 1869.